Burial or Graveside Services

 Use the form above to find your loved one.
 You can search using the name of your loved one, or any family name for current or past services entrusted to our firm.Click here to view all obituaries

 Could there be anything more difficult than preparing for a funeral?
 Certainly, such an end-of-life event is hard to look forward to with any great enthusiasm.
 And it doesn't matter if you're a member of the bereaved inner circle of close family, a co-worker, neighbor or family friend; preparing for a funeral service takes time and forethought.

 If you're preparing to attend a funeral, memorial service, or celebration-of-life; the following tips and suggestions can certainly help in your funeral preparations.
-Naturally, if you have any questions about preparing for a funeral, you should call us at 808-833-8811 or toll free 1-800-518-5735.
+Naturally, if you have any questions about preparing for a funeral, you should call us at 808-833-8811.
 We would be pleased to serve you in any way we can.

 There's a line in William Shakespeare's play Henry V, which cuts to the heart of preparedness: "All things are ready, if our mind be so."
 Readying your mind means strengthening it for what's ahead: all the people, sights, sounds and strong emotions of the day.

 In other words, getting ready to attend an end-of-life service is not just a matter of picking out the right clothes to wear; it's also essential to prepare physically, mentally and emotionally for the occasion.
 After all, you are going to be there to support the bereaved family, as well as the others who attend; and that takes inner strength and emotional fortitude.
 Never underestimate the importance of your presence there—to everyone in attendance.

 To make it simple for you to find the information you need, we've grouped those details together under two headings: Dressing for the Occasion and Getting Physically, Mentally and Emotionally Prepared.